sehlceris/sehlceris-home-automation-client/README.md

 npm run build
 ```

-Edit your config.json to your needs (you only need to set the WSS URL)
+Edit your config.json to your needs

 Next, depending on your platform (Windows vs Linux), install the service: